Modernism in America Awards

 Advocacy projects: the scope of the advocacy efforts, impact on the site and community and the result of the work.
 Advocacy efforts will be given equal consideration in the case of preservation, demolition and on-going efforts.

-Winners will be officially announced in early spring 2016 with an awards ceremony set to take place in the fall in New York City.
-They will also be featured in DOCOMOMO US publications.
+Winners will be announced in June 2017.
+The Modernism in America awards ceremony will take place in the fall in New York City.
+Modernism in America projects are featured throughout the year in Docomomo US publications.

 The Modernism in America Awards program seeks to acknowledge the substantial economic and cultural impact such projects had and continue to have on our local communities and to set a standard for how preserving modern architecture can be accomplished.
 Through the awards program, Docomomo US seeks to bring attention to the many successful local, regional and national projects and thereby elevate an appreciation for the value of modern architecture to our cultural and architectural history.